-Here we investigate the SLAs at the nine considered stations as function of the position of cyclones inside the MR. Each panel in Fig. 9 considers a different coastal station and shows the mean SLA at the selected station as function of the position of the cyclone centre.
-Each panel has been obtained dividing the MR in $1.5^{\circ} \times 1.5$ latitude-longitude cells, selecting the time when a cyclone centre is within each cell, extracting from the time series the corresponding SLA values at the considered station, computing their average and attributing it to the cell.
-Note that these average SLAs result from cyclones of different intensities and structures, with some of them eventually being very shallow.
+Here we investigate the SLAs at the 9 considered stations as function of the position of cyclones inside the MR. Each panel in figure 9 considers a different coastal station and shows the mean SLA at the selected station as function of the position of the cyclone centre.
+Each panel has been obtained dividing the MR in 1.5x1.5 degs lat-lon cells, selecting the time when a cyclone center is within each cell, extracting from the time series the corresponding SLA values at the considered station, computing their average and attributing it to the cell.
+Note that these average SLAs result from cyclones of different intensity and structure, some of them eventually very shallow.

-Figure 9 allows us to distinguish between local and remote effects associated with the passage of cyclones.
-The inverse barometer effect caused by the low-pressure values around the centre of the cyclones is shown by the positives SLA values in the area surrounding the stations (which is particularly intense in Trieste, Dubrovnik and Thessaloniki).
-The wind set-up is shown by positive (negative) values in the areas where the cyclone centre would cause a wind, pushing water masses toward (away from) the coastal station.
-In general, the shift of the areas with positive or negative values with respect to the station is evidence of the importance of the wind setup component, which is large in the presence of a shallow water fetch.
-The role of the wind set-up is particularly evident in Gabès (Fig. 9i), where cyclones located above North Africa (west of the Strait of Sicily) produce positive (negative) SLAs, and the inverse barometer effect is negligible in comparison.
-The situation in Tripoli is analogous to Gabès.
+Figure 9 allows to distinguish between local and remote effects associated with the passage of cyclones.
+The inverse barometer effect caused by the low pressure values around the centre of the cyclones is shown by the positives SLA values in the area surrounding the stations (which is particularly intense in Trieste, Dubrovnik and Thessaloniki).
+The wind set-up is shown by positive (negative) values in the areas where the cyclone centre would cause a wind pushing water masses toward (away from) the coastal station.
+In general, the shift of the areas with positive/negative values with respect to the station is the evidence of the importance of the wind set-up component, which is large in the presence of a shallow water fetch.
+The role of the wind set-up